FC Manitoba

 FC Manitoba is a Canadian soccer team based in Winnipeg, Manitoba.
 The club was founded in 2010 as WSA Winnipeg.
 In 2020, the club was acquired by a new ownership group and re-organized and branded as FC Manitoba.
+The teams plays in the Prairies Premier League, in the third tier of the Canadian soccer pyramid.
 The team played in USL League Two, part of the United States soccer league system, from 2011 until 2023.

-The team played its home games at the Ralph Cantafio Soccer Complex on the FIFA-approved synthetic grass of the complex's John Scouras Field.
+The team plays its home games at the Ralph Cantafio Soccer Complex on the FIFA-approved synthetic grass of the complex's John Scouras Field.
 The team's colours are navy, gold, and white.